Welcome to the Questionnaire 'How To' Guide

 How do I start a new questionnaire?

-A new questionnaire can be created in a project by pressing the 'Create' button and selecting 'Questionnaire' and 'Create New'.
+A new Gorilla Questionnaire can be created within a Project by pressing the 'Create' button and selecting 'Questionnaire' from the dropdown menu.

-When choosing a name for your questionnaire, try to make it something unique and memorable - a name you would easily associate with the task contents.
+When choosing a name for your Questionnaire, try to make it something unique and memorable - a name you would easily associate with the Questionnaire contents.

-You will use this name when adding your questionnaire to an experiment or searching for it in your library.
-It is also the name people will see if you share your questionnaire with them, so its important that they would be able to recognise it easily too!
+You will use this name to identify your Questionnaire in your project.
+It is also the name people will see if you collaborate or send your Questionnaire with someone, so its important that they would be able to recognise it easily too!

-You can add descriptions to your Questionnaire in the Settings menu, use this feature to add a short reminder of what your questionnaire is about.
+Add descriptions to your Questionnaire via the 'description' option in the Settings menu.
+This description will then be visible from the project overview screen.
+You can use this feature to add a short reminder of what your Questionnaire is about or leave a progress message to yourself or collaborators.

 What is the Questionnaire Builder and How do I use it?